cunybpl/nycet_pnp/src/content/about/_index.md

 ## Direct and Proxy Measurements

-There are two types of measurements used in the M&V guides:
+There are two types of measurements used in the Procedures and Protocols:

 ### Direct Measurement